melyxlin/pytext/README.md

 </div>

 # ACTIONS
-- Save:
+- Save: saves file.
+If file is a new file, then intializes using Save AS
-- Save As:
+- Save As: initializes the new file
-- New:
+- New: creates a new file
-- Open
+- Open: opens an existing file
-- Quit
+- Quit: quits application

 # FEATURES
 - has keyboard shortcuts